-Scores are automatically calculated using a computer generated compliance review program.
+Scores are automatically calculated using a computer-generated compliance review program.

-Provider records will be reviewed periodically at the provider's office.
+Provider records will be reviewed periodically at the provider's office or obtained from the provider's office for later review.
 Onsite visits are un-announced.
-If the reviewer (CLTC, Program Integrity or other government entity) arrives at the provider's office to conduct a survey and no one is there, the following sanctions will be imposed:
+If the reviewer (CLTC, Program Integrity or other government entity) arrives at the provider's office to conduct a survey and/or obtain records for a survey and no one is there, the following sanctions will be imposed: